-If you have property or children, you need a military divorce lawyer in Washington state who is very familiar with family law in Washington state but also has experience handling military divorces.
+If you have property or children, a Washington state divorce lawyer who is very familiar with family law in Washington state but also has experience handling military divorces.

 For example, although benefits and retirement plans are often divided in civilian divorces, you will want an attorney who understands those specific to the military such as the Thrift Savings Plan (TSP).

 As mentioned, you can find much more details about the cost of divorce on our page about divorce in Washington state.

 As mentioned, sometimes a couple will get a legal separation instead of a divorce so a spouse can be covered on the other spouse’s health insurance through their employer.
 But if you are in the military, a spouse is still entitled to military health benefits after the divorce if they meet certain conditions.

 - Even if they are divorced, a spouse of a person in the military may still be able to get military benefits such as health coverage if

 - They were married 20 years or more

 - The person in the military served at least 20 years during the marriage